ava-cms/ava/docs/ai-reference.md

-# Ava CMS — AI Reference Sheet
+# Ava — AI Reference Sheet

-> Quick reference for AI assistants working with Ava CMS.
+> Quick reference for AI assistants working with Ava.
 > Use this to stay aligned with decisions and avoid re-deriving.

 ## What Ava Is

-- **Flat-file CMS** for developers
+- **Flat-file content engine** for developers
 - **PHP 8.4+**, strict types, no frameworks
 - **Markdown + YAML frontmatter** for content
 - **Cache-first** — indexes compiled to PHP, not a static generator